Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt3-trigger.md

 The missile, suddenly bereft of a target, was remotely commanded to steer upwards and detonate harmlessly overhead.
 The Voidrippers scrambled like a Nava had just exploded in front of them and flew off to go sort themselves out.

 Right.
 Re-assert command.
 The situation needed solidifying *now* despite anything else going on, so Taro barked out orders to that effect, then engaged in a long radio dialog with his Champion.
-Fiin was…not pleased.
+Fiin was... not pleased.

 Irish and one of the HEAT’s Whitecrests showed up a few minutes later, both absolutely covered in blood.
 Most of it was Hunter blood if Taro was any judge, but Irish seemed to have a share of Gaoian blood on him too.